Skip to main content

 What team size do you need for cross-platform development?

-Cross-platform teams are 40-50 percent smaller than native teams.
-A Flutter MVP needs 2-3 developers versus 4-6 for native iOS plus Android.
-React Native teams need JavaScript experience specifically.
+Cross-platform teams run 40-50 percent smaller than native ones.
+A Flutter MVP usually needs 2-3 developers, against 4-6 once you split out native iOS and Android.
+React Native teams specifically want JavaScript experience.

 Can you switch from cross-platform to native later?

-Yes, but it requires a full rewrite since frameworks share no code.
-Most teams switch at a major version milestone.
-Budget 60-80 percent of original development cost for the migration.
+Yes, but expect a full rewrite, since the frameworks share no code.
+Most teams make the jump at a major version milestone.
+Budget 60-80 percent of the original development cost for that migration.

 GET STARTED